Are you ready to be a Luxembourgish citizen? Know what lies ahead in the residency test and the steps to take to acquire citizenship in Luxembourg.

 - a certificate of attendance of civic instruction classes.

-While the application is being examined, you may not leave the country.
+While the application is under examination, you may not leave the country.
 This can be up to eight months, as the Minister of Justice gives a positive or negative response to the application within eight months from submission.
-Suspension might happen if more information is needed or there are significant changes during the application.
+Suspension might happen if more information is necessary or there are significant changes during the application.
 If the application is refused, you can appeal before the administrative court within three months from being notified.

 Citizenship by birth